 An underwater scooter – otherwise known as a diver propulsion vehicle (DPV) – is a piece of diving equipment that increases a divers range underwater.
 They are useful for a variety of different applications, from increasing the range you can cover underwater, to snorkeling, to cave and wreck diving.
 Whatever type of diving you plan on doing, having the right underwater scooter can save you plenty of time and energy.
 They are also a blast to use!

 Picking the right underwater scooter can be a bit of a challenge however, as there are many options.
-In this review, we’ll go over the best sea scooters for several different uses, and how to select the perfect sea scooter for you.
+In this review, I’ll go over the best sea scooters for several different uses, and how to select the perfect sea scooter for you.

 Quick Answer: 4 Best Sea Scooters